-The Company has a 50% equity interest in DynaMexico which owns 100% of an exploration project known as the San José de Gracia ("SJG") located in the state of Sinaloa, Mexico.
+The Company has an interest in DynaMexico which owns 100% of an exploration project known as the San José de Gracia ("SJG") located in the state of Sinaloa, Mexico.

-The other 50% equity holder of DynaMexico is DynaUSA.
+The other owner of DynaMexico is DynaUSA.
 DynaUSA provides management and accounting services based on 2.5% of the cash expenditures incurred by DynaMexico.

 As a result of the Company qualifying to earn its 50% equity interest on March 14, 2011, the board of directors of DynaMexico was to be expanded to five members with DynaUSA and the Company each appointing two members and mutually agreeing on one additional member.
-Currently there are only four members as the one additional member has yet to be added.

-On January 22, 2013 Goldgroup announced that it had moved to dismiss as totally without merit a lawsuit filed against it and others in Dallas County District Court by DynaResource, Inc. and DynaResource de Mexico, S.A. de C.V. (collectively "DynaResource").
+On January 22, 2013 Goldgroup announced that it had moved to dismiss as totally without merit a lawsuit filed against it and others in Dallas County District Court by DynaUSA, Inc. and DynaResource de Mexico, S.A. de C.V. (collectively "DynaResource").

 DynaResource alleged, among other things, that the Company has wrongfully used and disseminated confidential information and data belonging to DynaResource, and materially misrepresented Goldgroup's ownership interest in SJG.
 Goldgroup owns a 50% interest in DynaMexico, which owns 100% of SJG.
 Goldgroup has properly disclosed its interest in SJG, has not materially misrepresented it, and has not improperly used any DynaResource confidential information.
-Goldgroup denies all such allegations by DynaResource, has moved to dismiss the lawsuit, and intends to vigorously defend itself and its interests.
+On March 7, 2014 DynaResource dropped its lawsuit against the Company.

-On October 28, 2013 the Company announced that it filed a legal action before the appropriate authorities in Mexico concerning recent activities undertaken by Koy Wilber Diepholz ("Diepholz"), shareholder, President and Chairman of the Board of Directors of DynaMexico and Chairman, Chief Executive Officer and Treasurer of DynaUSA.
+On October 28, 2013 the Company announced that it filed a legal action before the appropriate authorities in Mexico concerning activities undertaken by Koy Wilber Diepholz ("Diepholz"), shareholder, President and Chairman of the Board of Directors of DynaMexico and Chairman, Chief Executive Officer and Treasurer of DynaUSA.
 The purpose of the legal action case is to investigate whether illegal acts were committed by Diepholz, in his role as CEO of DynaMexico, for his own benefit and for the benefit of DynaUSA.

-For the years ended December 31, 2019 and 2018 (amounts expressed in thousands of US dollars, except where indicated)
+Goldgroup Mining Inc. Notes to Consolidated Financial Statements For the years ended December 31, 2020 and 2019 (amounts expressed in thousands of US dollars, except where indicated)